Pickering, Ontario: Transportation

 Transit service began in Pickering with the Bay Shores dial-a-bus, which began in 1970–1973.
 In 2001 Pickering Transit merged with former Ajax Transit to form the Ajax-Pickering Transit Authority (APTA).
 In 2006, the regional transit system Durham Region Transit took over operations in the Durham Regional Municipality.

 The Pickering GO station offers public rail transit on an east–west axis.
 In 2012, Pickering's landmark bridge opened – connecting the Pickering GO station to the city's downtown core.

 Durham Regional Roads serve the city, north and south.
 Highway 401 runs near the south end of Pickering and Highway 407 ETR runs through the mid-north of the city.

 Pickering Airport was a planned second major airport for the Greater Toronto Area.
 Lands were expropriated in north Pickering in 1972 but the plan was stopped.
-As of 2021, no firm plans for the airport exist.
+As of January 2025, the federal government formally cancelled all plans for the Pickering Airport and is now in the process of transferring the majority of the remaining lands to Rouge National Urban Park.

 Infrastructure

 Emergency services

 Police services in Pickering are provided by the Durham Regional Police from a division office located in the eastern section of the city.
 Officers from this location also patrol Ajax.
 Pickering Fire Services operates from four stations with a force of all full-time firefighters.
 Claremont Fire Hall is now fully staffed by full-time firefighters 24 hours a day, seven days a week.
 Ambulance/emergency medical services are provided by Durham Region.